Chewhern/PriSecDBClientPanel/Documentation/README.txt

-Not to mention, all decryption is done on client device/machine(Post-Compromise Security Model) rather than done on server(Pre-Compromise Security Model).
+Not to mention, all decryption is done on client device/machine(Post-Compromise Security Model) rather than done on server(Pre-Compromise Security Model) and developer will experience low ease of use.